Stephen-Lab-BU/filtered-point-process/README.md

 ### 1. Install required packages

-While the pacakge is in beta we recommend engaging with the package in the following way:
+While the pacakge is in development, we recommend downloading with the package in the following way:

 #### Install Mamba through Conda